QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: QED Lagrangian density and Euler-Lagrange equations

 \section{QED Lagrangian density and Euler-Lagrange equations}

-In this section, we investigate the derivation of the present spinorial photon theory from the Lagrangian density.
+In this section, we investigate the derivation of the present spinorial electromagnetic theory from the Lagrangian density.
 Thus, we follow the conventional approach of deriving field theories.
-There are formal differences in our spinorial representation compared to the conventional four-potential-based QED, but the resulting theory is equivalent to the conventional QED as discussed in more detail below.
+There are formal differences in our spinorial representation compared with the conventional four-potential-based QED, but the resulting theory is equivalent to the conventional QED as discussed in more detail below.